Be-Secure/BeSLab/AISecurityLabSetupGuide.md

   * **Visualization:** BeSLighthouse reads the OSSVoI data from the assessment results and presents aggregated views, such as counts of vulnerabilities by severity per project .
   * **Triage & Remediation:** Security Analysts use the OSARs and the BeSLighthouse dashboard to review new findings, validate their authenticity, prioritize them based on severity and context, assign remediation tasks (e.g., creating tickets in an issue tracker), and track the progress of fixes.

-The flow of identifying vulnerabilities during scans and tracking them as OSSVoI is outlined in **Diagram 5: BeSLab Vulnerability Tracking Workflow**
+The flow of identifying vulnerabilities during scans and tracking them as OSSVoI is outlined in **Diagram 5**
-![Vulnerability Tracking Flow (OSSVoI)](./docs/images/Diagram5BeSLabVulnerabilityTrackingWorkflow.png)
+![Vulnerability Tracking Flow (OSSVoI)](./docs/images/Diagram5BeSLabVulnerabilityTrackingWorkflow.png) **Diagram 5: BeSLab Vulnerability Tracking Workflow**

 #### <a id="3.2.6">**3.2.6 Engagement Options (Beyond Private Use)**</a>
   While this guide focuses on a private, internal BeSLab instance functioning as an internal OSAP , the Be-Secure ecosystem allows for potential future interactions: